denisborovikov/gulp-frontend-dev/README.md

 1. Go to the `gulp-frontend-dev` directory.
 2. Update the repo: `git pull`.
 3. If `gulpfile.js` was changed, copy and replace it in your project(s) root directory(s).
+4. If `package.json` was changed, copy and replace it in your project(s) root directory(s).
-4. If `gulp-config.js` was changed, merge it with the same file in your project(s) root directory(s).
+5. If `gulp-config.js` was changed, merge it with the same file in your project(s) root directory(s).
-5. 4.
+6. 4.
 If `gulp-config-local-example.js` was changed, copy it to your project(s) root directory(s), rename to `gulp-config-local.js` and merge with the same file.
-6. Update npm dependencies: `npm install`.
+7. Update npm dependencies: `npm install`.

 ## Gulp task